 Plan for moisture removal.

-It is important to have more than one way to dry out your bathroom to reduce mold and mildew.
-Talk to your architect about your bathroom fans and vents as well as your windows.
+It is important to have more than one way to dry out your bathroom to reduce mould and mildew.
+Talk to your designer about your bathroom fans and vents as well as your windows.